Information Aggregation with AI Agents: Introduction

 The intuition behind information aggregation is simple.
 If the price of a security is high and a trader thinks its value is low, he will sell, otherwise he will buy.
 The other traders observe the price movements and try to infer the private information that led to the buy or sell orders.
 After incorporating this (now public) information into their own private information, traders will buy or sell and the process continues, until all private information is aggregated.
 However, this aggregation requires that traders are sophisticated enough to form higher order beliefs about what others know, what they know about what others know, and so on, in order to interpret their actions and update their knowledge and beliefs.

-Reasoning about the private information of others by observing their actions is a fundamental human ability, but it is not a given that AI agents are trained to emulate it.
+Reasoning about the private information of others by observing their actions is a fundamental human ability, but it is not obvious that AI agents are trained to emulate it.
 On the one hand, they already demonstrate impressive capabilities on several domains and Large Language Models (LLMs) can be prompted to optimise \citep{yangEtAl2023}.
-On the other hand, they can emulate human behaviour in games \citep{parkEtAl2023} and experiments \citep{horton2023}, which is not always sophisticated, and suffer from the same behavioral biases as humans \citep{biniEtAl2025}.
+On the other hand, partly because they are trained using Reinforcement Learning from Human Feedback (RLHF), they can emulate human behaviour in games \citep{parkEtAl2023} and experiments \citep{horton2023}, which is not always sophisticated, and suffer from the same behavioral biases as humans \citep{biniEtAl2025}.

 We vary several conditions in the experiment and measure their impact on information aggregation, or market accuracy.
 The first is the complexity of the information and payoff structure.
-We consider four levels.
-In the easiest, each trader needs to reason about the signal of only one other trader to determine whether the answer to the question is Yes or No. The hardest is a version of the famous ``muddy children'' puzzle, where each trader gets two signals so interactive reasoning is more complex.
-The other conditions are allowing AI agents to post public comments, to understand the effect of cheap talk communication, prompting them to be strategic (forward-looking) or myopic to measure if AI agents can implement a strategy over many periods, changing the initial price (0.3,0.5,0.7) to examine whether price manipulation has an adverse effect, and altering the duration of the market (3, 6, and 9 rounds) to see if more trading helps or confuses AI agents. \footnote{In the regressions, the independent variable is not the initial price but the initial log error between the initial price and the true value of the security.} These treatments generate a total of 144 different market configurations, and we run each configuration at least 12 times, with a diverse set of AI agents, generating 1772 prediction markets in total.
+There are three traders and three signals, and we consider four levels of difficulty.
+In the easiest, each trader needs to reason about the signal of only one other trader to determine whether the answer to the question is Yes or No. The hardest is a version of the well-known ``muddy children'' puzzle, where each trader gets two signals so interactive reasoning is more complex.
+The other conditions are allowing AI agents to post public comments, to measure the effect of cheap talk communication; prompting them to be strategic (forward-looking) or myopic to measure whether AI agents can implement a strategy over many periods; changing the initial price (0.3,0.5,0.7) to examine whether price manipulation has an adverse effect; and altering the duration of the market (3, 6, and 9 rounds) to examine if more trading helps or confuses AI agents. \footnote{The initial price variable is measured as the initial log error between the initial price and the true value of the security.} These treatments generate a total of 144 different market configurations, and we run each configuration at least 12 times, with a diverse set of AI agents, generating 1772 prediction markets in total.
 We then run an information provision treatment, where we inform AI agents, before they trade, about the qualitative results from the first wave, on which factors were effective on information aggregation and profits.
 This treatment generates another 1728 prediction markets.